 And it didn’t take 12+ years to educate the great minds that made America.

 The 20th Century

-So now we come to the age of progress, the century that changed the world in so many ways.
+So now we come to the age of progress in our history of education in America timeline, the century that changed the world in so many ways.
 Most of us were born in that century, and are the products of it in one way or another.

 Compulsory education got its start toward the end of the 19th century, but it was not widespread until the early 20th century.
 As with all of history and time, there were children who received an education, and there were those who did not.
 (Despite what some claim, there is no such thing as a “right to education.”
 It’s a privilege and a gift.)
 But the push for more and more children to be formally educated continued to grow, and over the first decades of the 20th century, the school day became longer and longer.

 The reasons are many, and the players are varied.
 Some genuinely wanted to see all children have equal access to education.
 This is noble, and something I don’t disagree with.
 But there were other players involved who saw education as a means to control a society.
 Just a sample of their ideologies will turn your stomach:

 “In our dreams…people yield themselves with perfect docility to our molding hands.
 The present educational conventions fade from our minds, and unhampered by tradition we work our own good will upon a grateful and responsive folk.
 We shall not try to make these people or any of their children into philosophers or men of learning or men of science.
 We have not to raise up from among them authors, educators, poets or men of letters.
 We shall not search for embryo great artists, painters, musicians, nor lawyers, doctors, preachers, politicians, statesmen, of whom we have ample supply.
 The task we set before ourselves is very simple…we will organize children…and teach them to do in a perfect way the things their fathers and mothers are doing in an imperfect way.”
 (From the first mission statement of Rockefeller’s General Education Board in a document called Occasional Letter Number One, 1906)